Filed Systems

 The Studio maintains and evaluates a set of filed provisional system architectures representing distinct applied problem domains.
 This page presents conceptual, system-level narratives describing architectural intent and evaluation scope, without disclosing implementation details, execution methods, or commercialization pathways.

-All intellectual property described on this page is owned by Grasso & Co., LLC and is evaluated within the Studio as an internal, non-commercial execution, non-clinical execution and assessment initiative.
+All intellectual property described on this page is owned by Grasso & Co., LLC and is evaluated within DLEV Studio under governed execution, simulation, and translational assessment frameworks prior to broader institutional, academic, or commercial transition.

 © 2026 Grasso & Co., LLC.
 All rights reserved.